Using EAS environment variables

 eas update --environment production

-The secret variables will not be available during the update process as they are not readable outside of EAS' servers.
+The secret variables will not be available during the update process as they are not readable outside of EAS servers.

 The default behavior of the eas update command is to use .env files if the --environment flag is not specified.

-Use EAS environment variables for other commands
+Use environment variables for other commands

 One way to supply non-secret EAS environment variables to other EAS commands is to use the eas env:exec command.